 The only Ferrari Enzo ever finished in Matte Nero Opaco will be offered with no reserve in RM Sotheby’s Sealed Sale on December 5-7, 2022.

 It was only the Brunei royal family’s standing as one of Ferrari’s most important customers that meant that the marque agreed to paint its flagship hypercar in the unique colour.
-The royal family of Brunei had already previously ordered several one-off and bespoke Ferraris such as the FX and F90.
+The family had already previously ordered several one-off and bespoke Ferraris such as the FX and F90.

-Maranello completed chassis 136069 in October 2004 and was specified with a Nero leather interior and Nero carpets to go with its unique Nero Opaco paintwork.
-Rosso instruments and larger bucket seats completed the specification and the car was initially kept in London before being relocated to the Asia-Pacific region.
+Maranello completed chassis 136069 in October 2004, and it was specified with a Nero leather interior and Nero carpets to go with its unique Nero Opaco paintwork.
+Rosso instruments and larger bucket seats completed the specification, and the car was initially kept in London before being relocated to the Asia-Pacific region.

 RM Sotheby’s has not included a pre-auction estimate in the car’s listing, but its unique specification means that it could breach the $4.3m threshold stated by Hagerty for an example in concours condition.